Wrongful Death Car Accident Lawyers in Los Angeles

 - Another party was at fault for the death of the decedent;

 - The claimant can prove their relationship to the deceased; and

 - The death of the decedent will result in a pecuniary (monetary) loss for the claimant.

 Proving these points requires substantial credible evidence.
 Unlike minor injury claims, wrongful deaths always require the expertise of a personal injury attorney with a proven track record of success in car accident fatality cases.
 There’s just too much on the line.
 The sooner you get legal representation, the better.

-Understanding Common Awarded Lost Angeles Wrongful Death Damages
+Understanding Common Awarded Los Angeles Car Accident Wrongful Death Damages

 No two wrongful death cases are exactly alike.
 How the death occurred, the losses surviving loved ones have sustained as a result, and so on – these circumstances affect what damages are awarded and how they are calculated.
 However, there are several types of damages that are consistently awarded to survivors.
 They are as follows:

-- Medical and Funeral Expenses – People who sustain fatal injuries in an accident often receive medical treatment before passing.
+- Medical and Funeral Expenses – People who sustain fatal injuries in a Los Angeles car accident often receive medical treatment before passing.
 The resulting costs can be exorbitant.
 In addition to medical costs, there are funeral expenses to consider.
 Getting compensation for these damages can help survivors alleviate stress after a loved one’s death.

 - Loss of Earnings – When a loved one passes, surviving family members are deprived of his or her income.
 If the deceased was the “breadwinner,” the effects upon the family’s finances can be devastating.
 Economic loss experts are often brought in to calculate the deceased’s anticipated income, which is then factored into the damage award.